tylernh10/graphical-editor/README.md

 * Documentation on shape scheme
 * Makefile for easier compilation
 * Menu onscreen allowing users to change colors of shapes, changes modes, etc.
+* Add support for users to add onscreen text
+* Allowing users to specify which file to open in the application instead of only via command line
 * Detailed documentation on design patterns used
 * Detailed description on how to install Allegro

+&copy; Tyler Hinrichs 2022